What exactly is “halal cooking” ?

 Halal cooking is cooking without the use of haram, or impermissible, ingredients according to Islamic dietary guidelines.
 That means abstaining from the use of alcohol and pork or from things which contain the by-products of those.
 There are other impressible ingredients such as blood and predatory animals with fangs, but since they aren’t commonly eaten in this part of the world, they are rarely mentioned in discussion surrounding halal cooking.

-2. What grocery shopping tips do you have for people who want to cook halal?
+What other grocery shopping tips do you have for people who want to cook halal?

 All consumers today must take a look at product labels, something Muslims have been doing this for quite a long time when searching for ingredients that may be red flags in terms of their halal factor.

 Now more than ever, however, there are products that may seem to have ingredients that are free of pork or alcohol, but are they really good for us?
 Some ‘halal’ products contain chemicals, artificial dyes and sweeteners and other synthetic elements that simply aren’t good for us.
 As Muslims, we have the obligation to care for the one body that our Creator gave us by feeding it sound, nutritious and healthy food that is free of impurities.
 Our food should be halal, but we shouldn’t assume those products marketed to us are also healthy for us.

 Today, alhamdullilah, there are halal products that are also healthy for us and convenient, too.
 I also like to choose products with the least amount of ingredients as well as the most ‘real’ and natural ingredients as possible: real cane sugar, real milk, real sour cream, real vanilla bean, etc. That way I know what I’m getting and it’s easier to determine whether or not it’s a halal option I can take home.